-Michael Stadler of Osteopathy Central, whom I coach on his retirement savings, already knows: investing in stocks has a big drawback: he cannot do precise planning anymore.
+Michael Stadler of Osteopathy Central, whom our CEO Dr. Hermann J. Stern coaches on his retirement savings, already knows: investing in stocks has a big drawback: he cannot do precise planning anymore.

 For example, if you put your money under your pillow, you will know exactly how much you have saved and how long it will take until you can buy a house.